Omeprazole: Long-term use

 Long-term use of PPIs is strongly associated with the development of benign polyps from fundic glands (which is distinct from fundic gland polyposis); these polyps do not cause cancer and resolve when PPIs are discontinued.
-No association is seen between PPI use and cancer, but use of PPIs may mask gastric cancers or other serious gastric problems and physicians should be aware of this effect.
+No association is seen between PPI use and cancer, but use of PPIs may mask gastric cancers or other serious gastric problems.

-There is a possible association between long term use and dementia which requires further study to confirm.
+There is a possible association between long-term use and dementia which requires further study to confirm.

-A review article in U.S. Pharmacist in 2013 states that long-term use of PPIs is associated with decreased calcium absorption (causing increased risk of osteoporosis and fractures), decreased magnesium absorption (causing electrolyte disturbances), and increased risk of certain infections such as C. difficile and community-acquired pneumonia.
-They hypothesize that this is due to decreased stomach acid production.
+An article published in 2013 claims that the long-term use of PPIs is associated with decreased calcium absorption (causing increased risk of osteoporosis and fractures), decreased magnesium absorption (causing electrolyte disturbances), and increased risk of certain infections, such as C. difficile and community-acquired pneumonia.
+The authors hypothesize that this is due to decreased stomach acid production.

 Pregnancy and breastfeeding

 The safety of using omeprazole has not been established in pregnant or breastfeeding women.
 Epidemiological data do not show an increased risk of major birth defects after maternal use of omeprazole during pregnancy.

-No clinical trials have deeply evaluated the potential consequences of the use of omeprazole in breastfeeding.
-However, the pharmacokinetics of the omeprazole molecule strongly suggest the safety of omeprazole use during breastfeeding: